smotturi/Varastonhallinta/README.md

 *go to localhost address shown in cmd*

-*Type in after local host address/docs to test app*
+*Type in after local host address "/docs" to test app*

 *EXITING*